-Alzheimer's Society funds cutting-edge research into the cause, cure, care and prevention of dementia.
-So far we have funded over 200 research projects.
-Some of our achievements include:
+Alzheimer's Society funds cutting-edge research into the cause, care, cure and prevention of dementia.
+Since 1990 we have invested £50 million pounds and funded over 200 research projects.
+Here are some of our highlights:

 Research Conference 2016